keyteki/keyteki/README.md

 node server/gamenode
 ```

 There are two exectuable components and you'll need to configure/run both to run a local server.
 First is the lobby server and then there are game nodes.
-The default configurations assume you are running mongo locally on the default port.
+The default configurations assume you are running postgres locally on the default port.
 If you need to change any configurations, edit `config/default.json5` or create a `config/local.json5` configuration that overrides any desired settings.

 To download all supported languages (not needed if you're running just a test / dev server):
 ```